-Use of Synchronous or Asynchronous Web Services Exchange is dictated by the individual install environment and affinity domain policy.
-Refer to section ITI TF-2x: V.5 Synchronous and
+2485 Use of Synchronous or Asynchronous Web Services Exchange is dictated by the individual install environment and affinity domain policy.
+Refer to section ITI TF-2x: V.5 Synchronous and Asynchronous Web Services Exchange for an explanation of Asynchronous Web Services Exchange.

-The term "folder" comes from the medical community which commonly places patient records in folders for specific purposes.
+2 The term "folder" comes from the medical community which commonly places patient records in folders for specific purposes.
 In computer science terminology this concept is most consistent with the UNIX directory format, where a file can be simultaneously within multiple directories.